dr-jonesy/aoc/README.md

 ### Prerequisites

-This project is written in Rust, so if you'd like to run these snippets it would be worth while to that installed.
+This project is written in Rust, so if you'd like to run these snippets it would be worth while to have that installed.

 On Unix: